The choice is Millie’s.

 JewishCare

-In partnership with JewishCare, we delivered two sold-out trainings that have equipped over 60 practitioners with increased skills to better support trauma recovery in our community.
+In response to the December 14 Bondi Attack, and in partnership with JewishCare, we delivered two sold-out EMDR (Eye Movement Desensitisation and Reprocessing) training programs that have equipped over 60 practitioners with increased skills to better support trauma recovery in our community.
+This included both a Masterclass and full basic training, with world-leading experts in the EMDR space.

 Peer Companion Program